stacks-network/docs/_core/smart/overview.md

 Clarity is a list processing (LISP) language, as such it is not compiled.
 Omitting compilation prevents the possibility of error or bugs introduced at the compiler level.
 You can write Clarity smart contract programs on any operating system with a text editor.
 You can use any editor you are comfortable with such as Atom, Vim, or even Notepad.
 The Clarity files you create with an editor have a `.clar` extension.

-Clarity is in pre-release and does not yet directly interact with the live Stacks blockchain.
-For the pre-release period you need a test environment to run Clarity contracts.
+Clarity is in easly release and does not yet directly interact with the live Stacks blockchain.
+For the early release period you need a test environment to run Clarity contracts.
 Blockstack provides a Docker image called `clarity-developer-preview` that you can use or you can build a test environment locally from code.
 Either the Docker image or a local environment is sufficient for testing Clarity programming for standalone contracts.

 You use the `clarity-cli` command line to check, launch, and execute standalone Clarity contracts inside the virtual test environment.
 You can use this same command line to create simulate mining Stacks and inspecting a blockchain.

 Blockstack expects that some decentralized applications (DApp) will want to make use of Clarity contracts as part of their applications.
-For this purpose, you should use the Clarity SDK, also in pre-release.
+For this purpose, you should use the Clarity SDK, also in early release.
 The SDK is a development environment, testing framework, and deployment tool.
 It provides a library for safe interactions with Clarity contracts from a DApp written with the blockstack.js library.
 The SDK has a `clarity` command line for creating Clarity projects.

 ## Basic building blocks of Clarity contracts